jderiu/e2e_nlg/README.md

 # E2E NLG
-Code for the INLG 2018 conference paper "Syntactic Manipulation for Generating more Diverse and Interesting Texts"
+Code for the INLG 2018 conference paper [*Syntactic Manipulation for Generating more Diverse and Interesting Texts*](http://aclweb.org/anthology/W18-6503)

 # Setup & Requirements
 We assume an [Anaconda](https://www.anaconda.com/download/) installation.
 To install the Conda environment run: